HolyBlackCat/cpp-tutorials/articles/recommended_compiler_flags.md

     std::cout << v[10] << '\n';
 }
 ```
-Without this flag, this might print a junk number.
+Without those flags, this might print a junk number.
 With the flag, you'll get:
 ```
 C:/msys64/clang64/include/c++/v1/vector:1393: assertion __n < size() failed: vector[] index out of bounds
 ```

-There are also weaker versions of this flag with less overhead, consult [the manual](https://libcxx.llvm.org/Hardening.html).
+There are also weaker versions of those flags with less overhead, consult the manual for the [first](https://libcxx.llvm.org/Hardening.html) and the [second](https://gcc.gnu.org/onlinedocs/libstdc++/manual/using_macros.html) flags respectively.

+Strictly speaking you never need both of those flags at the same time, you need one.
+But it's often easier to not determine which one you need, and use both.

+The first flag is for libc++, and the second is for libstdc++.
+Those are two different implementations of the C++ standard library, Clang's one and GCC's one respectively.
+If you've been following this tutorial as is, you're using libc++ and only need the first flag.
+If you're using GCC, use the second flag.
+In some situations Clang can use libstdc++ instead of libc++ and so you will need the second flag, e.g. if you installed Clang from [MSYS2 UCRT64](/articles/msys2_environments.md).

 Note that this flag only works when using libc++ (Clang's own implementation of the C++ standard library.)